elunna/nerfhack-changelog/README.md

 ### Serenity
 * This silver spear has some nice benefits when wielded:
+* +d10 damage
-* counters 80% of hostile monster spells while wielded
+* counters 80% of monster spells while wielded
 * blocks you from casting spells when wielded
 * blocks aggravate monster
 * prevents monsters from berserking